metehandoenmez/react-exercises/README.md

 Create a new react app
 # Ex2 -
 Props - Passing `name` prop
+Create a Welcome class component that receives a name prop and renders the Welcome, {name}! message within a p tag.
+Render this component to you App component, passing it a name prop of your choosing.
 # Ex3 -
 Props - Default value
 # Ex4 -